Introducing Accessible Cooking Tools: Elevate Your Life Starting Today!

 Fixing and cutting meat

-If a one-handed cutting board isn't enough and you want something more advanced for one-handed cooking, this is the station for you.
-Developed by Etac, a Swedish welfare and care product manufacturer, this cooking station allows you to fix ingredients with nine stainless steel pins.
-Additionally, you can secure bowls or large ingredients between two support pins and a fixing board using a lever.
-The support pins and fixing board are interchangeable, making it a universal design suitable for both right-handed and left-handed users.
-The base features suction cups that firmly secure it to tables or countertops, allowing stable cooking actions with just one hand.
-Recommended for: those cooking with one hand due to hemiplegia, those with limited joint range of motion, or those ready to advance from using a one-handed cutting board.
+If a simple one-handed cutting board isn't enough and you're looking for a more advanced one-handed cooking solution, this is the station for you.
+Developed by Swedish welfare and care product manufacturer Etac, this cooking station allows you to secure ingredients with nine stainless steel pins.
+Additionally, you can place bowls or large ingredients between two support pins and a fixing plate, securing them with a lever.
+The support pins and fixing plate can be interchanged, making it a universal design suitable for both right-handed and left-handed users.
+Equipped with suction cups on the bottom, it can be firmly fixed to tables or kitchen counters, allowing stable cooking actions with just one hand.
+Recommended for: those cooking with one hand due to hemiplegia, individuals with limited joint range of motion, and those ready to advance from a one-handed cutting board.

 14. Tips for Choosing Universal Design Cooking Tools

-Even within universal design cooking tools, there are various types.
-To find the right tool for you, consider these five points when making your choice.
+When it comes to universal design cooking tools, there are various types available.
+To find the right cooking tools for you, consider the following five points:

 Point